levi-bravenboer/NotifyMe-frontend/README.md

 5. Copy the URL from the activation email, paste it into your browser, and change the protocol from `https` to `http`.

 > **Note:** Because of former bugs, I created a fixed account for a broken email flow from the backend.
-> During testing the flow works for me, this is just incase of emergency
+> During testing the flow works for me, this is just in case of emergency
 >
 > **Username:** test-gebruiker@levibravenboer.nl
 > **Password:** Password123